Abel Makkonen Tesfaye (born February 16, 1990) a.k.a. The Weeknd is a Canadian singer-songwriter and record producer.

 - "Heaven or Las Vegas" is named for a Cocteau Twins album.

-- The "False Alarm" music video has a blink and you'll miss it cameo from, rather appropriately, Damion Poitier, who portrays Chains in the heisting / bank robbing game PAYDAY 2.
+- The "False Alarm" music video has a blink and you'll miss it cameo from, rather appropriately, Damion Poitier, who voices Chains in the heisting / bank robbing game Payday 2.

 - "Montreal" interpolates lines from Laisse tomber les filles.